ssl/ezXSS/readme.md

 * its just ez :-)

 ## Required
-* A host with PHP 7.1 or up
+* A host with docker and docker-compose
 * A domain name (consider a short one)
-* An SSL if you want to test on https websites (consider Cloudflare or Let's Encrypt for a free SSL)
+* traefik for reverse proxy stuff

 ## Installation
-ezXSS is ez to install
+ezXSS is now even easier to use:

-* Clone the repository and put the files in the document root
+* Clone the repository
-* Create an empty database and provide your database information in 'src/Database.php'
+* docker-compose up
-* Visit /manage/install in your browser and setup a password and email
+* ?
-* Done!
-That was ez right?
+* Profit!

 ## Demo
 For a demo visit [demo.ezxss.com/manage](https://demo.ezxss.com/manage) with password *demo1234*.
 Please note that some features might be disabled in the demo version.